azat-co/fullstack-javascript/chapter2/chapter2.md

 proceeding to the next chapter.

 1.  *Node.js*: We need it for build tools and back-end apps.
 Get the version that has LTS even if the number is lower than the current NON-LTS version, because the LTS versions have longer support period: <https://nodejs.org>.
-2.  *npm*: The Node package manager that comes bundled with Node (no need to install anything extra).
+2.  *npm*: The Node.js package manager that comes bundled with Node.js (no need to install anything extra).
 3.  *Browser JS libraries*: We need them for front-end apps.

 I highly recommend installing other optional but useful components:

-1.  *nvm*: The Node version manager, which allows to switch between Node versions quickly.
+1.  *nvm*: The Node.js version manager, which allows to switch between Node.js versions quickly.
 2.  *Compass*: A desktop client GUI app for working with MongoDB as a replacement of the Mongo shell/REPL. <https://www.mongodb.com/products/compass>

 ### Node.js Installation